DataScienceUKW/pdms_data_processing_pipeline/README.md

 # PDMS Extraction

+**Archived Repository Notice**
+*This repository has been archived to ensure immutability for scientific referencing.
+It remains accessible for inspection and reuse for non-commercial academic purposes,
+but is no longer modified or actively maintained.*

+This repository contains a minimal, secure, and auditable data extraction pipeline designed for Patient Data Management Systems (PDMS).
+It demonstrates the **demographic data** extraction workflow used in our institutional environment, including pseudonymization, schema validation, and full audit logging.

+The full operational ETL pipeline used in clinical production cannot be released, as it is tightly coupled to the institution-specific PDMS schema.

+---

 ## Overview

 PDMS Extraction is a secure, minimal, and auditable data extraction pipeline designed for Patient Data Management Systems (PDMS).
 It enables reproducible, validated data pulls with a strong paper trail, ensuring data minimization and privacy compliance.